mrspecht/mrspecht/README.md

 Over the years, I’ve worked closely with cross-functional teams to design courses, deliver hands-on instruction, and prepare students for careers in software development and digital innovation.
 Currently, I mentor aspiring developers by teaching web technologies and programming in ways that are approachable, practical, and aligned with industry needs.
 I also revise curricula and create instructional resources that make learning more effective and memorable.

 Beyond helping others learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
-These experiences keep my problem-solving skills sharp and guide the practical insights I bring to every course I design and deliver.
+This experience keeps my problem-solving skills sharp and guides the practical insights I bring to every course I design and deliver.

 <br />